grange85/everythings-swirling/_posts/2025-01-31-hitch-37-stage-fright-1950.md

 {% ahfowvideo "9jFVTOJ7mvc" "Shoot a lovely duck and win a lovely prize" %}

-... oh, and Hitchcock of course, some lovely Hitch moments!
+... oh, and Hitchcock of course, some rather lovely Hitch moments!

  - Source: DVD